kudobuilder/kudo/keps/0008-operator-testing.md

     // Objects to delete at the beginning of the test step.
     Delete []ObjectReference

+    // Kubectl specifies a list of kubectl commands to run at the beginning of the test step.
+    Kubectl []string `json:"kubectl"`

     // Indicates that this is a unit test - safe to run without a real Kubernetes cluster.
     UnitTest bool